 The University of Otago is now a smoke-free campus.
 This policy represents the University's commitment to encouraging the well-being of its students, staff and visitors.

 The following map shows in orange and grey, the smoke-free areas around the Psychology buildings.

 Requesting an extension for an assignment

 You must take note of assignment deadlines when starting a paper.
 From that point, it is your responsibility to manage your workload so that you meet those deadlines.
 Heavy workload is not an acceptable reason to request an extension for an assignment.
-If you are unsure about the workload associated with a paper, please discuss this with a Course Adviser when enrolling or contact the appropriate Administrative Assistant within the Department of Psychology (listed in the Contact section at the end).
+If you are unsure about the workload associated with a paper, please discuss this with a Course Adviser when enrolling or contact the appropriate Administrator Client Services within the Department of Psychology (listed in the Contact section at the end).

 Circumstances in which extensions may be granted

 Requests for an extension will be considered if there are reasons that legitimately delay you in completing an assignment.
 These circumstances can include:

 - any disability, including temporary or permanent impairment, illness or injury

 - scheduled surgery (eg, wisdom teeth removal)

 - caregiving for a family member or friend with a serious impairment, illness or injury